Uchiha-Itachi001/Shinobi_Realm-Anime-website-/docs/README.md

-# 📚 ShinobiRealm - Documentation Index
+# 📚 ShinobiRealm - Documentation index
+Author: Pankoj Roy

 Welcome to the complete documentation for the **ShinobiRealm** anime website project.
 This documentation provides detailed explanations of all features, code implementations, and design patterns used throughout the website.